PraxisMapper/PraxisMapper/README.md

 * /Data handles storing and reading data for players, Places, Areas, and global information or settings.
 * * Use GET Data/Area/{PlusCode} to read info from a grid cell, or PUT Data/Area/{PlusCode} to save data to the server
 * * Use GET Data/Place/{ID} and PUT Data/Place/{ID} to read and write data based on the items drawn on the map.
+* /SecureData allows for entries to be encrypted, blocking them from being viewed by unauthorized users.
+* * GET and PUT calls both add a password entry
+* * SecureData endpoints are appropriate if you want to attach users to places or store location data, so as to not expose it to other players (or the server owner, if the password is provided by the player)
-* See the APIDocs.txt file for a full set of API endpoints and expected values.
+* See the APIDocs.txt file or the wiki tab on GitHub for a full set of API endpoints and expected values.
 * More examples are available in Hypothesis, the example mobile client.
-* Your game keeps any player location history stored client-side.
+* By default, your game should keeps any player location history stored client-side.
 The server is for interactions, not tracking.

 At this time, you are expected to have some programming experience to use PraxisMapper for making games.
 Building a location-based game with PraxisMapper is not currently suitable as a first coding project.
 # Minimal Setup Instructions (Windows)